 - Ordering Protocol

 There are also methods for estimating size and effort of test automation, for instance, using Katalon Studio.

-For estimation of any testing project, we highly recommend following these rules:
+For the estimation of any testing project, we highly recommend following these rules:

 - Base the estimation of the software requirements